 Most importantly – take care of you!
 Hormonal changes during your period, and their effects on your skin, are completely normal and nothing to be worried about but the low moods and anxieties are the real bummer here.
 Try practicing some self care, light some candles, hit the mat with some gentle, body loving yoga, and generally be kind to yourself.

 Interested in more skincare tips?
-Sign up to our newsletter.
+Sign up to our newsletter, and a get a freebie by doing so.